 During their fourth year of medical school, medical students participate in Match Week after submitting to the Electronic Residency Application Service (ERAS) and the National Resident Matching Program (NRMP).

-Students must match into a specialty residency program to continue their education, but unfortunately, some students go unmatched even after years of hard work and dedication.
+Students must match into a specialty residency program to continue their education, but unfortunately, some students go unmatched despite years of hard work and dedication.

 How Long Does The Match Process Take?